-This page discusses some of the problems with DB2 performance on a z/OS mainframe, from a Storage perspective.
+This page discusses some of the problems with DB2 performance from a Storage perspective.
 It is split into

 This section is intended to give Storage people a flavour of how DB2 buffering works.
 As such, it is too simplistic for DBAs, who will need a lot more detail.
 In particular, note how the buffers introduce asynchronous IO.
 This buffers up IO and processes them in bulk, so they appear as long response times.
 This can appear to be a performance problem, but in fact this is very efficient.
 The bottom line is that the prefetch buffering gets data into the CEC memory before the customer needs it.
 That makes the applications run a lot faster

 DB2 uses four kinds of buffer processing

 The amount of data transferred in a single IO depends on the buffer pool size and the page size, and will be between 2 and 32 pages.
 DB2 has several thresholds which control buffering.
 Two of them are Data Management (DMTH) and Sequential Prefetch (SPTH).
 If SPTH is exceeded, then prefetch will be cancelled.
 This is usually a symptom that the bufferpools are too small.
 Ask your DBAs the check out their DB2 PM reports to see if this is happening.
 A good benchmark to aim for is to make the buffer pool big enough to hold randomly read pages for five minutes.